Olympus OM-D EM-1 with Zuiko 12-40 mm f2.8 lens

-First, then Olympus OM-D EM-1 MkII was released about a year ago, although it wasn’t widely available until the early part of this year, so it seems.
+The updated Olympus OM-D EM-1 (the EM-1 MkII) was released late in 2016, although it wasn’t widely available until early 2017, so it seems.
 Regardless, much as I would like to trade up, I don’t actually have the cash to do that right now.
 Also, the longer I wait, the cheaper the MkII gets.
-I noticed this week that Olympus itself is discounting the camera by $200 (in Canada, anyway).
+I noticed this week that Olympus itself is discounting the camera now.
+It’s down to $2,000 Cdn (body only) now.
 But, it’s still a pretty pricey camera by my standards.

 Why I use the Olympus OM-D EM-1 camera

 I have been using the Olympus OM-D EM-1 for more than three years now as my primary camera.
 Here’s why.
 (Update: moving to a Nikon D750 full-frame, to address some of my reservations about the micro four-thirds format – see below.)

 EM-1 is a great camera to handle and use.